jecki/DHParser/documentation_src/Overview.rst

     :alt: a screenshot of DHParser's post-mortem-debugger

-While error messages help to locate errors in the source text, the grammar-debugger helps to locate the cause of an error that is not due to a faulty source text but due to an error within the grammar-specification.
+While error messages help to locate errors in the source text, the grammar-debugger helps to find the cause of an error that is not due to a faulty source text but due to an error within the grammar-specification.

 Fail-tolerant parsing